Skip to content

 Github App Home

-Here, make sure to note down your client ID as we will need it later.
-We also need a client secret which we can obtain by clicking the Generate new client secret button, you may need to authenticate again but once you do it will appear like this:
+Here, make sure to note down your client ID as you will need it later.
+You also need a client secret which you can obtain by clicking the Generate new client secret button.
+You may need to authenticate again but once you do, it will appear like this:

 Github Client Secret

-Make sure to also note this down as it will not be available again and we will need it for tinyauth.
+Make sure to also note this down as it will not be available again and you will need it for tinyauth.

 Configure Tinyauth

-Now that we have our client ID and secret, we can pass it to the tinyauth docker container:
+Now that you have your client ID and secret, you can pass it to the tinyauth docker container:

 yaml